-After due consideration of its charge, the Educational Affairs Committee voted to approve its proposed revisions to the policy and its proposed recommendations on November 5, 2015.
+After reviewing all issues raised by the Senate in December, the Educational Affairs Committee voted to approve its proposed revisions to the policy and its proposed recommendations on March 28, 2016.

 RECOMMENDATIONS

 The Educational Affairs Committee recommends the University of Maryland Undergraduate Student Grievance Procedure (V-1.00[A]) be amended as indicated in the policy document immediately following this report.